Isi-dev/ComfyUI-UniAnimate-W/README.md

 - > You can also generate a video first, and then upload the last frame of the video as a pic to generate the next frames with `useFirstFrame` set to true in the `Align & Generate poses for UniAnimate` node.

-- > Generating 32 frames of video with a resolution of [512, 768] usually takes about 7 minutes.
+- > Generating 32 frames of video with a resolution of [512, 768] usually takes about 7 minutes for unianimate & 8 minutes for animate-x.

 You can also change the pose of an image to that of another image as shown below.